dtcristo/tap-racer/NOTES.md

 end
 ```

-* `join/3` authorises a client to join a channel topic when the client subscribes.
+* `join/3` authorises a client for a topic when the client subscribes.
 * `handle_in/3` is called when an authorised user sends a message on the channel.
-Here we might do something with the message, like persist it in a database and broadcast it to all other users.
+Here we might do something with the message, like persist it in a database and then broadcast it to all other clients.
+* `broadcast/3` will send a message to all clients subscribed to a topic, including the current client.
+* `broadcast_from/3` will send a message to all clients exept the current one.
+* `push/3` will sends a message to only the current client.
 * `handle_out/3` is called for each subscribed client just before an outbound message is sent.
 It can be used to customise the message for the specific client, or filtering the message entirely.
 For `handle_out/3` to be triggered, the message must first be intercepted.
-A list of events can be given to the `intercept` macro.
+To do this, a list of events is given to the `intercept` macro.
 * `terminate/2` is called when a client leaves or disconnects from the channel.
 We can use this to clean up things.

 ## Joining a Channel